• Facebook

 Grab this free Renaissance Lapbook at Tina's Dynamic Homeschool Plus

-Then you have to scoot by and check out this huge page, Shakespeare for Children, which is a roundup of great links for a unit study.
+Then you have to scoot by and check out this huge page about music.

 Hopefully, a few of these links will help you to make a great start to studying Shakespeare.